Renaud8469/ProjetRIW/README.md

 physics OR (harvard AND (computer) OR program) | Parenthesis are no placed properly | physics OR (harvard AND (computer OR program)) physics OR (harvard AND (computer OR program) | Missing parenthesis | physics OR (harvard AND (computer OR program)) (physics OR (harvard AND computer)) | Redundant parenthesis | physics OR (harvard AND computer)

+### Principles

+Boolean search program means either a document is relevant or it isn't.
+Only documents matching the boolean query will be returned.
+Documents are not ordered by relevance since they are all deemed equally relevant.

+## Vector search

+### How to run

+To run a vector search, run the `vector_search_cacm.py` or `vector_search_cs276` depending on the collection you want to search.

+You query must then comply with a few rules:
+- You should separate your keywords using spaces ` ` or commas `,`
+- Be careful not to use other kind of punctuation or you may have flawed results

+### Principles

+Vector search means each document's similarity with the query is calculated.
+Documents are then returned ordered by decreasing similarity (documents closer to the query will be higher in the list).